 Neuromuscular: Short and fast intervals

 There is a difference between running hard and running fast.
 Hard workouts are certainly valuable and should not be neglected.
 However, if you spend time, either concurrently or in a separate phase of training, in developing your skill of running fast, you will become a better runner than by hard workouts alone.

-Running fast is a skill that should be learned before tackling big hard workouts.
-It is a skill that should be revisited during every base-building season.
+Running economy is a skill that should be learned before tackling big hard workouts.
+It is a skill that should be revisited frequently in training.
 From a biomechanical perspective, short intervals are valuable because they teach the skill of running fast.
-One minute intervals and strides may not be exciting workouts, but they are effective for running fast.
+One-minute intervals and strides may not be exciting workouts, but they are effective for running fast.

 The simplest way to improve your skill of running fast?
 Short intervals that are fast – but not all-out sprints.
 The best example of these are strides and surges, which you can do at any phase of training.
 These short intervals train your brain how to efficiently communicate with your muscles in order to run fast without expending huge amounts of energy.